clumsyproninja/cis106/finalExam/assignment.md

 The "*" matches any character, the "?" matches a single character

 ### For copying and moving multiple files at the same time
+Use cp for copying files and mv for moving

 ### How to use brace expansion
+Brace expansion generations sequences.
+For example, `mv file{1,2,3} destination`, enables moving multiple files named "file1, file2, file3" to be moved.

 ### For creating entire directory structures in a single command
+Use mkdir -p to create parent directories along with the target directory.
+For example, `mkdir -p parent/child/grandchild`